Trained in animal care, I have a longtime passion for pets, everything from dogs, rabbits and hamsters to guinea pigs, bumblebees and ducks.

 - The Khaki Campbell tops the list here, especially if you purchase them from a commercial strain, which can produce over 300 eggs per year (The Domestic Duck, Ashton 2008), although this number reduces with age.

 - The Abacot Ranger and Welsh Harlequin ducks are not far behind, producing up to 300 eggs per year.

 - The Aylesbury would be the traditional choice here.

 - Commercial duck farmers use a faster growing hybrid and you may be able to find a supplier who will let you purchase a small number of these.

-- Indian Runner ducks, which should lay around 160 eggs per year, but are most prized for their comical upright stance which originally meant that they could be walked to market more easily.
+- Indian Runner ducks, which should lay around 160 eggs per year, are most prized for their comical upright stance, which originally meant that they could be walked to the market more easily.

 How Many Should I Have?

 The number of ducks you should keep as pets depends on:

 - How good the drainage is on your land

 - Whether you plan to adapt an area.
 (For instance, by concreting or paving it so that it doesn't turn into a quagmire in winter.)